OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/27 February 2016.md

 ## Esoteric Work & Personal Development

-- **Ark's** dream of elevator going through the roof: symbolic of consciousness expansion and elevated ideas.
 - **Galatea's** dream of flying into outer space: also linked to the effects of iodine on consciousness.
 - Galatea's seeing flashes of light in the dark: attributed to phosphenes in the brain.
 - **EM "recording"** phenomena experienced at the Farm, likely due to flowing water under the location.